rich-iannone/DiagrammeR/tests/testthat/_snaps/graph_validation.md

       add_balanced_tree(invalid_graph)
     Condition
       Error in `add_balanced_tree()`:
       !
-The graph object is not valid.
+The graph is not valid.
     Code
       add_cycle(invalid_graph)
     Condition
       Error in `add_cycle()`:
       !
-The graph object is not valid.
+The graph is not valid.
     Code
       add_edge(invalid_graph)
     Condition